RuPaul23/Text2MCQ/README.md

 The "text2mcq" repository contains three text generation models for various purposes: normal subjective text generation, question subjective text generation, and objective text generation.
 These models can be used to generate text for a variety of applications such as natural language generation, text augmentation, and more.

+## Note:
+The models are currently under development, and there may be some errors.
+We will continue to update the repository to improve their performance and reliability.

 ## Installation

 To use these models, you need to follow these installation steps: